annasimps979-jpg/annasimps979-jpg.github.io/Characters/Character-Creation.md

 *  Debuff: This sets the statistic that the character debuffs when they occupy the [Saboteur](../Characters/Jobs/Saboteur) job.
 *  Stat Bonuses: A character's archetype grants them fixed bonuses to their Health, Initiative, and Mana.

-A character's archetype also provides them with a set of abilities they can use regardless of what job they occupy as well as a set of passive abilities called talents that they can acquire as they advance in tier.
+A character's archetype also provides them with a set of abilities they can use regardless of what job they occupy as well as a set of special [passive](../Combat-Rules/Attacking-and-Defending#term-passive) abilities called talents that they can acquire as they advance in tier.
 At character creation, they begin with the ability to use their archetype's rank 1 ability.

 Finally, before you move on you should give your character either a Lucky accessory or a Mystical accessory that has no attached upgrade that they can equip in their accessory slot.
 A Lucky accessory gives them a +1 bonus to their [Evasion](../Characters/Attributes-and-Statistics#term-evasion), while a Mystical accessory gives them a +1 bonus to their [Resistance](../Characters/Attributes-and-Statistics#term-resistance).